hernantz/blog/content/its-the-competition-stupid.md

 Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality, use of green energy or number of college graduates.
-Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation and even poverty.

 Maybe all of them are desirable, but which one is more important and how much more important?
 Remember you always have limited resources, so there will be sacrifices needed to be done.

+Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation or even poverty.

 If the right thing to do is not self evident, this leads to an obvious
 conclusion: **there is no absolute standard of justice and prosperity**.
-The pursuit of universal justice, equality and happiness for that matter, is futile.
+The pursuit of universal goals is futile.
 They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if no reliable metrics are provided.

-Something we can do to mitigate this GkjWe can agree on a set of artificial impositions and metrics that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
+Something we can do to mitigate this is to agree on a set of artificial impositions and metrics that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
 While these arbitrary rules cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.

 COMMENT HOW NATURE WORKS HERE.

 ## Public enemy number one
-I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply.
+I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply (a.k.a forced colectivism).
 Goverments have the power of law enforcement, which other organizations don't.

 Concepts like justice and equality are mere ideals hard to reach universally.
 What is fair